Where in our solar system can a person reasonably walk with a space suit?

 Pluto presents a real get-away, for those who like a brisk, nippy walk.
 Its surface gravity is only about 40% that of our Moon, so you can comfortably pack a big picnic.

-But if you’re going to accept Pluto, you might also be interested in trans-Neptunian dwarf planet Eris, which is more massive and denser than Pluto, so that its surface gravity is about half that of the Moon’s.
+But if you find Pluto acceptable, you might also consider trans-Neptunian dwarf planet Eris, which is more massive and denser than Pluto, so that its surface gravity is about half that of the Moon’s.

 Jupiter has four big moons.
 Any of these affords either a great view of the big planet, or none at all, depending on which side of the moon you walk.
 Each has surface gravity somewhat less than our Moon’s (but not a lot less.)
 Gravity-wise, they are walkable.
 But there are other concerns.